Cobalt-OS/Cobalt/README.md

  * Silent boot
  * Support for CD/DVD drives
  * Support for [Long file names](https://en.wikipedia.org/wiki/Long_filename)

+If you have an existing computer (or virtual machine) with a DOS-based operating system, Cobalt will allow you to 'upgrade' over the existing OS.

 Cobalt is open source under the GPLv3 license.